Bachelor and Master Theses 2021

 • Bachelor Thesis title: Human-Cobot Sequential Cooperation

-The objective of this bachelor project is to provide a solution to perform semi autonomous collaborative tasks, between a robot and a human.
+The objective of this bachelor project is to provide a solution to perform semi-autonomous collaborative tasks, between a robot and a human.
 The project is focused on making a usable autonomous solution, that will find a sequence of actions that will lead to a desired goal.
 The tasks include solving different planning problems such as identifying objects, picking and placing objects, moving around in a known environment, and interacting with the environment to complete its goal.
 To achieve these tasks it was necessary to make new software for the robot to run.
 All programming was done within the ROS framework.
-By using ROS melodic, Linux Ubuntu 18.04 and Python programming language.
-The majority of all testing was in simulation using Gazebo, testing was done on the physical robot when simulation was satisfactory.
+By using ROS melodic, Linux Ubuntu 18.04, and Python programming language.
+The majority of all testing was in simulation using the Gazebo, testing was done on the physical robot when simulation was satisfactory.

 Mechatronics students with their deepcobot-project.